se-edu/learningresources/contents/javascript/staticTypingWithTypescript.md

 - Static type checking can **make developers more productive**.
 When paired with the appropriate IDE support, it enables features such as auto-completion and offers instant feedback by incrementally rechecking your code as you type.

 - Static type checking **improves collaboration on a large codebase**.
 Statically typed code allows developers to refactor with greater confidence, knowing that API boundaries are enforced by the type checker.
-If you change a method signature or the shape of an object, you can quickly discover the other parts of the codebase that need to be changed, as they would be surfaced as errors by the type checker.
+If you change the signature of a method, you can quickly discover the other parts of the codebase that need to be changed, as they would be surfaced as errors by the type checker.
 Explicitly declared types are also a form of documentation, which makes it easier to understand code written by other developers.

 ## Adding Static Typing to JavaScript